 Last night there was a fearful gale, and though three of us linked arms coming home at 9 o’clock, we had all we could do to keep our feet at all, and had to run when the wind blew hard.[xi]

 Ida was not the only person from Newcastle at the hospital.
 The commanding officer of the AVH was Lieutenant-Colonel L’Estrange Eames.
 Lt-Col Eames was one of the medical officers at Newcastle Hospital and was responsible for delivering lectures on surgical procedures to nurses so would doubtless have had Ida and her sister Susie as a student at some time during her years of training.
 Eames had previous experience in military medicine.
-He had served in the Boer War.
-In late 1913 he had applied for nine months leave to visit England, perhaps for professional development reasons.
-In the event it turned out to be a very long nine months and a very different professional development experience. [xii] As leaders of the hospital staff Matron Greaves and Lt-Col Eames made a significant contribution to the Allied medical effort.
+He had served in the South African War.
+In late 1913 he had applied for nine months leave to visit England.
+In the event it turned out to be a very long nine months. [xii] As leaders of the hospital staff Matron Greaves and Lt-Col Eames made a significant contribution to the Allied medical effort.
 The AVH was highly regarded and took a leading role in advancing the understanding of war related injuries and their treatment.
 The hospital was the convener and host of regular professional meetings of medical personnel in the military hospitals in the Boulogne area.
 An early indication of the ingenuity of the medical staff is reported in The Times in November 1914 when the AVH had been operating for some three months: